sebischair/mxl-angular/README.md

 # MxL Expression Directive #

-This directive is based on the [CodeMirror (v5)](http://codemirror.net/) code editor control and allows you to easily add a [MxL](http://131.159.30.153/pages/nnpd6s1j1hsm/MxL-Documentation) code editor into your web application.
-This MxL code editor already supports useful features like MxL-specific syntax highlighting, auto-completion support, and "try it out".
+This directive is based on the [CodeMirror (v5)](http://codemirror.net/) code editor control and the [ui-codemirror](github.com/angular-ui/ui-codemirror) directive.

+It allows you to easily add a [MxL](http://131.159.30.153/pages/nnpd6s1j1hsm/MxL-Documentation) code editor into your web application.
+This MxL code editor already supports useful features like MxL-specific syntax highlighting, auto-completion support, and a "try it out" feature.

 ### Requirements ###
 * AngularJS 1.3.x